Monasteries have always been places where men and women could let their deepest desires be nourished by a shared vision of mutual love and support.

 Should we follow the inner thread of this attraction, we might notice its source seems to come from beyond ourselves.
 In resting with it, we may sense our own desire swell, making us feel alive and connected to the mystery in a new way.
 Such an experience might lead us to wonder how God might be drawing us, inviting us to a more explicit following of our heart’s desire.
 This type of spiritual experience may lead to an attraction to explore a monastic, contemplative life.

-Folks ask what do monastics do?
-We pray.
-We pray long and hard.
+And the greatest reward is that we get to meet Christ. hard.
 And when we get done, we start all over again.
 We pray for our salvation and your salvation and the salvation of the world.

 We also know and believe that true prayer works like this: You can pray to end hungry, but that is not enough.
 You also need to feed the hungry.
 So we do.